krunch3r76/entropythief/README.md

 have fun with a unpredictable and exotic stream of 1's and 0's!

 # memory management
-start entropythief with the argument option --conceal-view which will prevent bytes from backlogging in stdout. this can be a considerable backlog well streaming gigabytes of random bits.
+start entropythief with the argument option --conceal-view which will prevent bytes from backlogging in stdout. this can be a considerable backlog while streaming gigabytes of random bits.

 # discussion
 randomness is different things to different people.
-John Venn described it as raindrops falling on a surface touching different spots until the surface has been completely, or uniformly, saturated [0]. but the randomness here is not so "perfect," as randomness commonly connotes otherwise! randomness with any uniformity and (potential) periodicity similar to what Venn described is considered pseudo randomness, and in the context of using computers for research purposes this is often desired. however, some endeavor to obtain true randomness (say for cryptography, monte carlo simulations...). one obstacle to such however is the intrinsic determinism in any algorithm tied to the computer generating the numbers. the linux kernel offers "true" random power of 2 ranged numbers by altering random numbers according to "random" inputs, such as mouse movements. the amount of randomness thus generated is called entropy. however, there can only be so much user interaction before such randomness is exhausted. to solve this problem, Intel added a feature and corresponding instruction to its 64 bit processors called RDRAND [1], [2]. it is regarded as a hardware true random number generator (base-2 ranged e.g. 16-bit, 32-bit, or 64-bit ranges). however, it has received criticism as being of untrustworthy quality because of its black box nature and the fact that has been "engineered" at the hardware level suggesting it could have a deterministic quality [2].
+John Venn described it as raindrops falling on a surface touching different spots until the surface has been completely, or uniformly, saturated [0]. but the randomness here is not so "perfect," as randomness commonly connotes otherwise! randomness with any uniformity and (potential) periodicity similar to what Venn described is considered pseudo randomness, and in the context of using computers for research purposes this is often desired. however, some endeavor to obtain true randomness (say for cryptography, monte carlo simulations...). one obstacle to such however is the intrinsic determinism in any algorithm tied to the computer generating the numbers. the linux kernel offers "true" random power of 2 ranged numbers by altering random numbers according to "random" inputs, such as mouse movements. the amount of randomness thus generated is called entropy. however, there can only be so much user interaction before such randomness is exhausted. to solve this problem, Intel added a feature and corresponding instruction to its 64 bit processors called RDSEED [1], [2]. it is regarded as a hardware true random number generator (base-2 ranged e.g. 16-bit, 32-bit, or 64-bit ranges).
+However, some have raised concerns about its black-box nature.
+While RDSEED does not expand a seed deterministically like -- say, RDRAND or /dev/urandom -- it still relies on Intel’s proprietary hardware conditioner.
+Thus, although its output should be truly random, its quality ultimately depends on the trustworthiness of Intel’s design.

 entropythief solves the scarcity problem of high quality entropy by procuring randomly generated bits (decomposed from random numbers) in considerable quantities from independent sources, i.e. provider computers on the Golem network, and mixing them together to effectively capture entropy from _movements_ of providers, i.e. random sampling, instead of _movements_ of mice. this input is inherently random because no one provider is necessarily available at any given time on the Golem network. furthermore, its modular nature allows for increased refinement depending on the quality and or quantity desired. for additional details, please refer to the cited sources [1,2] and to the source code of entropythief itself.